nitrictech/docs/docs/guides/serverless-rest-api-example.md

 ## Coding our Profile API

-Let's start by initializing our profiles api, create a file named 'profiles.py' within functions and add the following code.
+Let's start by initializing our profiles API.
+Create a file named 'profiles.py' in the functions directory and add the following code.

 ```python
 from uuid import uuid4